axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <p>David reached for his phone</p>
  <p class="_speakera">What&rsquo;s called?</p>
  <p class="_speakerb"><span class="_paradigm">RAD</span>s, with an exclamation mark at the end.</p>
  <p class="_speakera">Got it&hellip; It looks awfully simple to use.
-Here, I&rsquo;ll invite you rDrugs.
+Here, I&rsquo;ll invite you to rDrugs.
+But I first have to create it.
 Oh, wait, it already exists.
 I will ask for an invite from the lonely, lovely member.</p>
  <p class="_speakerb">I you are accepted as a member!</p>
  <p class="_speakera">So, now I can&hellip; oh, I see, I press this button.
 And it ejaculates every time I do.</p>
  <p>David had thrown his read back and was now laughing full throat.</p>